Three divisional races have different storylines

 The 2019 DODEA-Europe girls soccer season opens this weekend with a distinct storyline in each of the organization’s three divisions: an entrenched hierarchy in Division I, widespread opportunity in Division II and a clash of dynasties in Division III.

-The Stuttgart Panthers restarted their title reign last spring with a shootout victory over the Ramstein Royals, overcoming the shootout loss they took to Wiesbaden in the 2017 final and claiming the program’s third championship in four seasons.
+Division I The Stuttgart Panthers restarted their title reign last spring with a shootout victory over the Ramstein Royals, overcoming the shootout loss they took to Wiesbaden in the 2017 final and claiming the program’s third championship in four seasons.

 Stuttgart will enter 2019 a strong favorite for another repeat.
 The reigning champions are loaded with talented seniors, including All-Europe midfielder Reagan Treichel and newcomer Lilly Lakich, a Florida transfer who projects to immediately rank among the DODEA-Europe elite.
 Wings Mara Bartell and Trinity Leahy round out the senior core, while coach Bill Ratcliff reports a set of “very skilled” underclassmen prepared to offer capable support.